MichaelLangbein/MichaelLangbein.github.io/_posts/2018-02-26-fourier-on-3d.markdown

 $$ \alpha_n = < \vec{s}, \vec{b_n} > $$

 All this holds for any orthogonal base.
 Then how is a Fourier base special?
 Really, there isn't all that much special about the Fourier base, except that the coefficients $\alpha_n$ have a neat interpretation: they are the amplitudes of a wave with frequency $f_n$.

-Choosing to represent a signal by it's Fourier coefficients is just like choosing to ............
+The Fourier Transform is a transform on $B$ that changes the base of $B$ to a set of functions that can be viewed as sine waves.
+If the signal we want to represent does indeed have some wave-like properties, this representation may be a lot more concise.
+Choosing to represent a signal by it's Fourier coefficients is a bit like choosing to describe a piece of music by it's notesheet instead of, say, a wav file.
+The information content remains the same, but from the notesheet we can extract some information way more easily from a notesheet than from the raw values of the wav file.
+Most people will be able to get at least a vague impression of a song from it's notes, but very few will be able to read *anything* out of the long list of speaker-positions that make out a wav file.

+<!--
 ### Different Fourier bases for different spaces
-<!--

 So when we do a Fourier transformation, all we do is find out the values of the amplitudes $\alpha_n$.
 Now it is important to understand that for different kinds of vectors there are different kinds of Fourier bases.
 Usually one first gets introduced to the space of periodic signals $\\{ \vec{s}_x \| ... \\}$.
 In this space, the Fourier base vectors have the form:

 $$ ... $$